This post may contain affiliate links.

 Water thunders, tourists gasp and geysers of mist rise up like steam from a witch’s cauldron.
 A very big cauldron.
 Yes, it’s the ever-popular Niagara Falls I’m talking about.
 Overdone tourist destination?
 Of course, but when a destination hasn’t lost its lustre in more than a century, you now there is something worth seeing – and worth prying into its quirks and secrets.

-So here are five fun facts about Niagara Falls I bet you didn’t know:
+Aside from those two travel tips, here are five fun facts about Niagara Falls I bet you didn’t know:

 1) One of the first honeymooners to come to the Falls was Napoleon Bonaparte’s younger brother, Jerome, who brought his Baltimore-born bride here in 1804.